k-obrien/notes/firefox-config.md

 # Firefox Configuration
 _This configuration aims to deliver the best privacy and security without breaking web sites._

-**Note**: _Where directed to `enable` an option, the instruction should be taken as exclusive; i.e. if the option is one of several then all others should be disabled._

 ## Settings
 - General